LaurentGomila/qt-android-cmake/readme.md

 ### ANDROID_MANIFEST_IN_PATH

 Specify a custom android manifest file.
 This can be used with **PACKAGE_SOURCE**.
 It can sometime be useful to modify the android manifest to add for example splash screen.
-But it is also very cool to use the cmake configure tool to handle variable as project name, version, *etc...*
+Or add custom permission not added by `qtandroiddeploy`.
+More information in [official doc](https://developer.android.com/guide/topics/manifest/manifest-intro).

 Example: